Variational Inference with Mixtures of Isotropic Gaussians: Introduction

 A particularly compelling variational family is the one of mixtures of Gaussians.
 Indeed, the latter can capture complex, multimodal distributions.
 Also, they lead to tractable approximate posteriors, since sampling mixtures is computationnally cheap, and also marginalizations, or expectations of linear and quadratic functions can be computed in closed-form.
 For this variational family, several algorithms have been proposed~\citep{lin2019fast,arenz2018efficient,arenz2022unified} based on natural gradient descent over the natural parameters of the Gaussians.
-An extension of the Wasserstein gradient flow approach for Gaussian mixtures has also been proposed \cite{lambert2022variational} .
+An extension of the Wasserstein gradient flow approach for Gaussian mixtures has also been proposed in \cite{lambert2022variational} .
 However, their practical utility is often hindered by the computational challenges of inference, particularly when handling high-dimensional distributions.
 Indeed, a key challenge in deploying Gaussian mixture models lies in parameterizing the covariance matrices.
 While full covariance matrices provide maximum flexibility, their quadratic scaling with dimensionality leads to high computational demands, even if some solutions have been proposed to store them efficiently~\citep{challis13a,Bonnabel24}.
-To address this issue, we restrict the variational family of mixtures of Gaussians to diagonal, more precisely isotropic covariance matrices (i.e., assuming equal variance across all dimensions) with uniform weights.
-As mode collapse may result from mean alignment and vanishing weights (see \citep{soletskyi2024theoretical}), using fixed weights, as we do, prevents the latter.
-With this structure, each Gaussian in the mixture is parameterized by $d+1$ parameters in dimension $d$.
+To address this issue, we restrict the variational family of mixtures of Gaussians to diagonal, more precisely isotropic covariance matrices (i.e., assuming equal variance across all dimensions), with uniform weights.
+Mode collapse may result from mean alignment, i.e., two components’ means may align with the same mode of the target, instead of covering multiple modes; and vanishing weights \citep{soletskyi2024theoretical}.
+Using fixed weights, as we do, prevents the latter.
+With this structure, each Gaussian component in the mixture is parameterized by $d+1$ parameters in dimension $d$.
 As a result, a mixture of $N$ isotropic Gaussians requires a memory cost of $N(d+1)$, compared to $N(d^2+d)$ for a full covariance mixture.
 Then, optimizing mixtures of isotropic Gaussians incurs a memory cost roughly equivalent to that of optimizing the means only.
-We show in this study that this choice of variational family balances between accuracy of the variational approximation, i.e. its ability to model multimodal target distributions, and the computational efficiency of the associated algorithms.
+We show in this study that this choice of variational family balances between accuracy of the variational approximation, i.e., its ability to model multimodal target distributions, and the computational efficiency of the associated algorithms.